BergmannLab/Retina-tortuosity/README.md

 To run the script, use `sbatch run_statsToPhenofile.sh`

-Phenofiles are stored in the scratch retina folder under `UKBiob/fundus/phenofiles/`
+Phenofiles are stored in the scratch retina folder: `*scratch*/retina/UKBiob/fundus/phenofiles/`